Nostalgia, Judgment Days & AI Hallucinations

 But the angels didn’t show, and the workers made quick work of removing the evidence.

-Preacher Camping didn’t face his redeemer that day, but rather a couple of reporters — probably not pleased to be working on a Sunday morning — asking embarrassing questions like, why was he still here?
+Preacher Camping didn’t face his redeemer that day, but was confronted by a couple of reporters — probably not pleased to be working on a Saturday morning — asking embarrassing questions like, why was he still here?
 Why were they still here?

 Now, what’s this got to do with Friday the 13th, August 2021?